vboyev-MSFT/defender-docs/exposure-management/initiatives-list.md

 manager: rayne-wiselman
 ms.topic: reference
 ms.service: exposure-management
-ms.date: 10/09/2024
+ms.date: 11/06/2024
 ---

 # Security Initiatives

-This is a list of security initiatives in Microsoft Security Exposure Management.
+This is a catalog of security initiatives in Microsoft Security Exposure Management.
 Each initiative is designed to help you manage and improve the security posture of your organization.

 ## Business Email Compromise - Financial fraud